 BenQ VL2040AZ specs

-The monitor brand and type usually can be found on the front or back side of the monitor.
-Often enough you will find the manufacturer’s website providing detailed specifications and tips that may be useful.
+The monitor brand and type usually can be found on the front or backside of the monitor.
+Often enough the manufacturer’s website would appear on the top result, providing detailed specifications and tips that may be useful.

 #2 Go to Advanced Display Settings